jaredly/j3/Roadmap.md

+# While geting a demo ready:

+- [ ] closing braces need to close plsss ])}"
+- [ ] some weirdness around cursor placement at the end of collections
+- [ ] rainbow parens plssss

 # Ok layout
 I thikn wrapping is kinda fine? and now I need a way to apply text formatting stuff.